Adamfarrow1/Smart-water-heater-controller/README.md

 **Running the app on an iPhone (must be on the same wifi network and sharing the same ip address):**
 - on VScode: use command `npx expo start` to start the metro server
-- on Xcode: use Build to compile and run the app on your iPhone.
+- on Xcode: use Build to compile and Xcode will install the app onto your iPhone device.

 **Running the app on an iPhone (no active metro server, using jsbundle instead).**
 In order for the app to run on an iPhone with no active metro server running on vscode, you must generate a jsbundle file.
 - on VScode: Build bundle with `npx expo export:embed --entry-file='node_modules/expo/AppEntry.js' --bundle output='./ios/main.jsbundle' --dev=false --platform='ios'`
 - Xcode: Click on top bar of the project, select `Edit Scheme`, select `Build Configuration` - Release
   -  Build phases -> Bundle React Native code and images -> Check off "For install builds only" if it's checked
-- On Xcode, select your connected device and run the app.
+- On Xcode, select your connected device.
+Use Build and Xcode will install the app on your connected iPhone.

 # Running the ESP32:
 The ESP32 uses BLE to provision Wi-Fi credentials, enabling seamless connection to Firebase for continuous real-time data logging.
 It employs a stochastic algorithm to adjust the water heater's load based on grid frequency, promoting energy efficiency and grid stability.
 This design ensures reliability, scalability, and dynamic control of the smart water heater system.